cstjean/TraceCalls.jl/README.md

-`TraceCalls` is a debugging tool for understanding program execution, similar to Common Lisp's `TRACE`. `@traceable` augments a function's code to store its calling information (but see [this note on performance](README.md#Performance)), then `@trace` returns the call-tree of all `@traceable` function that are called within its scope.
+`TraceCalls` is a debugging tool for understanding program execution, similar to Common Lisp's `TRACE`. `@traceable` augments a function's code to store its calling information (but see [this note on performance](README.md#Performance)), then `@trace` returns the call-tree of all `@traceable` functions that are called within its scope.
 For example:

 ![Screenshot](Screenshot.png)

 The return value of `@trace` is a `Trace` object, which is displayed nicely in HTML-capable environments.
-Try `dumps(trace)` to see how the data is stored, or perform extra analysis.
+Try `dumps(trace)` to see how the data is stored, or to perform extra analysis.

 #### Custom printing